Last Updated: April 11, 2024

 💰 Compare James Cameron's Net Worth

-James has earned a few extremely significant financial windfalls during his career thanks to some extremely savvy business decisions.
-As we detail later in this article, James famously gave up his $8 million salary when Titanic went over-budget.
+James has earned a few extremely significant financial windfalls during his career thanks to some savvy business decisions.
+As we detail later in this article, he famously gave up his $8 million salary when "Titanic" went over budget.
 He took back-end points instead.
 Those points eventually translated into a $650 million payday for Cameron when the film became the highest-grossing movie of all time up to that point.
-Thanks to a similar profit-sharing deal, James has earned at least $350 million off Avatar to date.
+Thanks to a similar profit-sharing deal, James has earned at least $350 million off "Avatar" to date.
+In 2019, he was appointed a Companion of the Order of Canada (CC).

 Key Facts